Mesona/covenant-finance/README.md

 Design Diagram:
 ![ars finances design diagram](./static/FinanceNavigationChart.png?raw=true)

-To set up your own instance:
+To set up your own instance or do local development:
   * Prereqs:
     * PSQL
         * edit "/etc/postgresql/14/main/pg_hba.conf" and swap "local all all md5" with "local all all trust"